CadenFinley/CJsShell/README.md

 > ⚠️ **WARNING**: This project is still in active development.
-There are known bugs and issues that are being addressed.
-Use at your own risk.
+There are known bugs.
+Please do not use this unless you are okay with random issues maybe. idk open a pull request or issue if you run into them thanks

 ## Installation